20 Best Boutique Hotels in Mexico City (2025)

 The Wild Oscar has bicycles for loan and is also within walking distance of Chapultepec Park, the National Museum of Anthropology and the Tamayo Contemporary Art Museum.

 Check rates for The Wild Oscar on Expedia or Booking.com.
-See also reviews from recent guests on Tripadvisor

-2. PUG SEAL ALLAN POE
+4. PUG SEAL ALLAN POE

 The Pug Seal Allan Poe is a 20-room hotel within easy walking distance of the Jumex Museum, The Soumaya Museum, Polanco’s lovely Lincoln Park and some of Mexico City’s best restaurants.

 The property offers a variety of room configurations, suitable for single travelers, couples, and even rooms large enough for a family.
-Hotel features include express check-in, free wi-fi, a gorgeous outdoor garden, an honour bar, a concierge service and complimentary bikes for loan*.
+Hotel features include express check-in, free wi-fi, a gorgeous outdoor garden, an honor bar, a concierge service and complimentary bikes for loan*.

 Rooms at the Pug Seal Allan Poe Polanco offer air-conditioning, flat screen TVs, an in-room minibar (stocked with some complimentary beverages) and organic toiletries.
 Some rooms also have a balcony and a kitchenette.
 The complimentary breakfast offered at this lovely Polanco boutique hotel is divine!

 Check rates for The Pug Seal on Expedia or Booking.com.
-See also reviews from recent guests on Tripadvisor

-3. CASA POLANCO
+5. CASA POLANCO

-The new Casa Polanco 19-room boutique hotel is located in a beautifully restored mansion.
+Opened in 2022, Casa Polanco is a lovely 19-room boutique luxury hotel located in a meticulously restored mansion.
 It is in a brilliant location close to Polanco restaurants and shopping.
-It is right across the street from Lincoln Park, and just a short walk to Paseo de Reforma, Chapulepec Park, the National Anthropology Museum, The Museum of Modern Art and the Tamayo Museum.
+It is right across the street from Lincoln Park, and just a short walk to Paseo de Reforma, Chapultepec Park, the National Anthropology Museum, The Museum of Modern Art and the Tamayo Museum.

 Guest rooms offer air-conditioning, a wardrobe, a kettle, a minibar, a safety deposit box, a flat-screen TV and a coffee machine.
 Select rooms have a patio.

 Check rates for Casa Polanco on Booking.com.
-See also reviews from recent guests on Tripadvisor.

-4. THE ALEST (OPENED 2021)
+6. THE ALEST

 Another recent addition to the Polanco luxury boutique hotel scene is the gorgeous Alest Hotel.
 It’s hard not to be impressed by the polished British-inspired façade and the contemporary lobby, restaurant and bar.
 The hotel is in an excellent Polanco location, close to the neighbourhood’s best shopping and restaurants, and just a short walk to the National Museum of Anthropology and the Museo Tamayo.